onecodex/taxonomy/README.md

 Edit properties on a taxonomy node.

+#### `internal_index(tax_id: str)`

+Return internal integer index used by some applications.
+For the JSON node-link format, this is the positional index of each node in the nodes array.

 ### Exceptions
 Only one exception is raised intentionally by the library: `TaxonomyError`.
 If you get a `pyo3_runtime.PanicException` (or anything with `pyo3` in its name), this is a bug in the underlying Rust library, please open an issue.